namwkim/storycurve/README.md

 <a name="backdropColorScale" href="#backdropColorScale">#</a> _vis_.**backdropColorScale**([_categorical_scale_])

 Sets and gets the color scale for backdrop categorical metadata.
-It is a categorical color scale.
-The default palette is _['#CFD8DC', '#90A4AE', '#607D8B']_, which means you need to set the domain for the 8 colors if [_showBackdrop_](#showBackdrop) is set _true_.
-You need to filter data beforehand by setting them to _null_ (e.g., setting all but top 3 to _null_).
-Otherwise, unknown categoriy is assigned _no color_.
+It is [a categorical color scale](https://github.com/d3/d3-scale#ordinal-scales).
+The default palette is ['#CFD8DC', '#90A4AE', '#607D8B'], which means you need to set the domain for the 8 colors if [_showBackdrop_](#showBackdrop) is set _true_.
+You need to filter data beforehand by setting unused categories to null (e.g., setting all but top 3 to null).
+Otherwise, unknown category is assigned no color (transparent).
 You can modify the scale as you want by changing the domain and range of the scale similar to [_bandColorScale_](#bandColorScale).

 <a name="childColorScale" href="#childColorScale">#</a> _vis_.**childColorScale**([_categorical_scale_])

 Similar to other color scales, it allows you to modify the color scale of children.
-The default is _['#db2828','#f2711c','#fbbd08','#b5cc18','#21ba45','#00b5ad','#2185d0','#6435c9']_which means you need to set the domain for the 8 colors if [_showChildren_](#showChildren) is set _true_.
-You need to filter data beforehand by setting them to _null_ (e.g., setting all but top 8 to _null_).
-Otherwise, unknown categoriy is assigned _'#9E9E9E'_.
+The default is ['#db2828','#f2711c','#fbbd08','#b5cc18','#21ba45','#00b5ad','#2185d0','#6435c9'] which means you need to set the domain for the 8 colors if [_showChildren_](#showChildren) is set _true_.
+You need to filter data beforehand by setting them to null (e.g., setting all but top 8 to null).
+Otherwise, unknown category is assigned _'#9E9E9E'_.
 You can modify the scale as you want by changing the domain and range of the scale similar to [_bandColorScale_](#bandColorScale).

 <a name="highlights" href="#highlights">#</a> _vis_.**highlights**([_highlights_])

 Immediately highlights the elements specified.
-It is used [_isHighlighted_](#isHighlighted), which checks if a data point needs to be highlighted.
+It is used with [_isHighlighted_](#isHighlighted), which checks if a data point needs to be highlighted.
 This is used in Story Explorer, when a user selectively highlights characters or locations, etc. An example of the input can be as below:
 ```js
 vis.highlights([
   {